SolarNetworkFoundation/solarnetwork-ops/pi-seeed-can-hat/debian/README.md

 which provides configuration and support for the Seeed Studio CAN HAT.
 The goal of this package is to configure the CAN HAT for use by SolarNode on a Raspberry Pi.

-The kernel modules included here are compiled from the Seeed Studio [pi-hats][pi-hats] project.
+The kernel modules included here are compiled from the Seeed Studio [pi-hats][pi-hats] project, which are released under the MIT licence.

 # Packaging